-The small town itself has a few cool historic boutique hotels that allow you to immerse yourself in the time period.
-This can also be done at living history events, battle re-enactments on the original battlefield.
+The small town of Gettysburg itself has a few historic boutique hotels that allow you to immerse yourself in the time period.
+This can also be done at living history events like battle re-enactments on the original battlefield.
 While here, you can also visit the adjacent Eisenhower National Historic Site, the home and farm of the former president.

 8. Jersey Shore, NJ

 A 127-mile stretch of the New Jersey coastline, the Jersey Shore area starts in Monmouth County and goes south through to Cape May.
 Towns like Wildwood, Seaside Heights, Ventnor, Margate, Avalon, Stone Harbor, Sea Isle City, and Ocean City are all considered part of the Jersey Shore.
 The range of experiences is also vastly different.

 The city of Wildwood offers a carnival-like atmosphere with the opposite being Cape May, filled with families and elegant Victorian homes restored as bed and breakfasts.

 Ocean City is the best getaway destination for families.
 The town retains some wholesome laws from its days as a religious seaside resort.
 No alcohol is sold anywhere in the town, no alcohol is allowed in any public area, and many shops observe Blue Laws and are closed on Sundays.

 This small town in Bucks County on the Pennsylvania side of the Delaware River has long been a popular place for weekend getaways for couples.